Acid dye: Food Industry

 Acid dyes can also be used as food colouring, helping to increase the attractiveness of certain foods, and thus becoming more appealing to customers.
-Some examples include erythrosine, tartrazine, sunset yellow and allura red, to name a few, many of which are azo dyes.
+Some examples include erythrosine (red-pink), tartrazine (yellow), sunset yellow, and allura red, to name a few, many of which are azo dyes.
 These dyes can be used in frosting, cookies, bread, condiments or drinks.
 In order to prevent health hazards, a dye must be approved for consumption before it can be marked as edible.
 Some separation methods that can be used to identify unapproved dyes include the solid phase extraction process, the overpressured thin layer chromatography process, and the use of reversed-phase plates.

 Structures

 The chemistry of acid dyes is complex and diverse.
 Most acid dyes are related in basic structure to the following: